timo-reymann/learnings/webinars/2025-03-17-Google-Technical-Writing-Two.md

 ## Outline for documents

 - Always start with an outline in large documents

 - Get feedback on the outline from crew before starting to write the document
-    - ensure it covers the needs of the audience
+    - Ensure it covers the needs of the audience

 - Verify the written document against the outline after finishing the document
     - Ensures that the document is not missing any key points
     - Ensures that the document is not going off track